Currently Not Accepting Medicaid

 Choose a dentist who has experience with many different procedures.
 These doctors will be better suited to finding the best solution for your needs.
 You would be less likely to have to see different doctors for different procedures if yours offers more services.

 Check to see if your dentist is staying up to date with the latest updates in dentistry.
 It is important that your dentist attends continuing education courses every year to be able to provide you with the best service available.

 Find out about what types of technological advances there are at the dental office.
 Offices that stay up to date with technology may be able to serve you more efficiently.

-To find a good dentist, asking around is one of the old tricks in the book.
+To find a good dentist, asking around is one of the oldest tricks in the book.
 Ask your family, friends, or co-workers for their recommendations.
-You can also ask your family doctor.
-You can also contact your local or state dental society.
+You can also ask your family doctor or contact your local or state dental society.

 A Friendly Staff

-Going to the dentist is really not high on our priority list.
-While you can’t determine the kind of treatment that you’re going to need, you can determine the quality of the service from the staff.
-If the staff is approachable, pleasant, and goes out of their way to make the experience good for you, it is very likely that they will be able to deliver to you a good dental service as well.
+You can typically determine the quality of the service you will receive by the type of staff in the office.
+If the staff is approachable, pleasant, and goes out of their way to make the experience good for you, it is very likely that they will be able to deliver to you good dental service as well.

 Things to Look For